Asterata/IronbrewDeobfuscator/README.md

 - [NLua](http://nlua.org): Bridge between Lua world and the .NET.

 ## Contributing
 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or create a pull request.
+Please do not send your obfuscated script in the issues, provide information about the error and ONLY provide the part that errors.

 ## License
 This project is licensed under the GPL-3.0 License.